Prices responsibilities etiquette

 In case that you don't require hostess services, skipper only option is available.

-With groups of more than 6 people, there is much more work involved, especially for a hostess, so this surcharge will be applied.
-In case we don't have a separate cabin but have to sleep in the saloon or other suitable areas (depending on the boat), a surcharge might be applied.
+For catamarans and groups of more than 6 people, there is much more work involved for a hostess, so this surcharge will be applied.

 If you are only 1 couple: